cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 ## Conclusion

 You now have a working CloudQuery deployment that runs on a regular basis and stores the results in an S3 bucket.
-This is a great base for iterating on to learn more about performance you can check out the [performance tuning guide](/docs/advanced-topics/performance-tuning).
+This is a great base for iterating on.
+To learn more about performance you can check out the [performance tuning guide](/docs/advanced-topics/performance-tuning).

 If you have any questions or comments, please feel free to reach out to us on [GitHub](https://github.com/cloudquery/cloudquery) or [Discord](https://cloudquery.io/discord)!